- How to Start using WooCommerce Cost of Goods for your Shop?

 To get started, select the Total Custom Price Fields (in digits) and click on the Save Changes button.
 This action will add as many extra price fields in your shops as you’ve specified above.

 For each of the pricing fields, you need to provide the title (label for the field), cost type (fixed or percent, and a default value (optional).

-You can easily save the last purchase date, seller information, and purchase date for each product using this module.
+You can easily save the last purchase date, seller information, and purchase date for each product using this plugin.
 Go to the Info Fields and enable all required options.

-These details will be calculated by this Booster module on its own.
+These details will be calculated by this Booster plugin on its own.

-Enabling Expense Detail Capturing & Calculations for Variable Products too #
+Enabling Expense Detail Capturing & Calculations for Variable Products #